 • diabetes.

-The list of diseases that occur in children with drowsiness is long, so it is better to get an examination.
+The list of diseases that occur in children with drowsiness is long, so it is better to get examined.

-Often you can get rid of drowsiness, not complicated by illness, simply by changing your habits.
-It is worth paying attention to lifestyle.
-If factors such as physical activity before bedtime, anxiety, stress, nicotine, alcohol are absent, but the problem does not go away, then you need to contact a therapist.
+Often, you can get rid of drowsiness that is not complicated by illness simply by changing your habits.
+It is worth paying attention to your lifestyle.
+If factors such as physical activity before bed, anxiety, stress, nicotine, alcohol are absent, but the problem does not go away, then you need to consult a therapist.

 You will need to be examined for obvious sleep disorders, conditions and diseases that lead to excessive sleepiness.
-Based on the survey and analyzes, the specialist will recommend passing:
+Based on the survey and analysis, the specialist will recommend:

 • cardiologist;